What Is FRAMEGATE — And How Does LIZ Turn Political Discourse Into Evidence-Based Intelligence?

 7. Lippmann, W. (1925).
 The Phantom Public.
 Harcourt, Brace.

-V. Political Philosophy & Strategy
+V. Political Philosophy and Strategy

 1. Machiavelli, N. (1532).
 The Prince.
 Penguin Classics.